 As far as mocks go, I didn't expect that I will get a 99+ percentile.
-I was thinking around 95 but after giving the exam I saw that I had attempted 77 question.
+I was thinking around 95 but after giving the exam I saw that I had attempted 77 questions.
 It was a huge thing for me because I wasn't scoring that great.
-But after the exam I checked the predictor and it was showing a 99+ percentile so I was quite excited.
+But after the exam, I checked the predictor and it was showing a 99+ percentile so I was quite excited.

 I am from Farukhabad, Uttar Pradesh.
-I did my schooling there at Blue Bells School Presently I am in the final year of my Undergraduate I am majoring in computer science and engineering from JK institute of Applied Physics and technology, University of Allahabad.
-About my family my father is a government is pharmacist, my mother a house wife and my younger sister is presently in 9th standard.
-In my free time I like to play badminton and watch documentaries.
+I did my schooling there at Blue Bells School.
+Presently, I am in the final year of my graduation and I am majoring in computer science and engineering from JK Institute of Applied Physics and technology, University of Allahabad.
+About my family, my father is a government pharmacist, my mother is a housewife and my younger sister is presently in 9th standard.
+In my free time, I like to play badminton and watch documentaries.

-What happened was when I was in college my my seniors participated in an event called Eureka conducted by IIT Bombay.
-This was a college event so we used to have group discussions whether to go for entrepreneurship or for job and various other activities which promote entrepreneurship.
-After that we had a college festival in which there was a B-Plan competition and I participated in the with my teams.
-From there only I thought this is where I want to go.
+What happened was that when I was in college my seniors participated in an event called Eureka conducted by IIT Bombay.
+This was a college event so we used to have group discussions about whether to go for entrepreneurship or for a job and various other activities which promote entrepreneurship.
+After that, we had a college festival in which there was a B-Plan competition and I participated in it with my team.
+From there only, I thought that this is where I want to go.
 I even co-founded 2 start-ups after that but it didn't work out so well.
 So, I think that MBA will equip me with the right set of tools to execute the plans that I have.

 Sir, there was a different strategy for every section.
-For Verbal reasoning section I didn't focus that much on grammar and vocabulary.
-I used to read editorial and books by various foreign authors in both the fiction and non-fiction category.
-As non-fiction gives you a lot information that comes in handy all your life.
-And for the DI/LR section I used to give timed mocks.
+For Verbal reasoning section, I didn't focus that much on grammar and vocabulary.
+I used to read editorials and books by various foreign authors in both the fiction and non-fiction category.
+As non-fiction gives you a lot of information that comes in handy all your life.
+And for the DI/LR section, I used to give timed mocks.
 Like for basic questions I used to set a timer depending upon the number of questions and then I used to attempt them in that time.
-And for quant I just focused on getting my basics right and then go for mocks.
-Initially I used to focus on concepts and the last two months I attempted mocks and analysed them.
+And for quant, I just focused on getting my basics right and then go for mocks.
+Initially, I used to focus on concepts and the last two months I attempted mocks and analysed them.
 Based on that analysis I then focused on my weak areas.

 Sir, what usually happens with engineers is they only focus on the academic texts they don't read books, read literature or follow news the same was the case with me.
-In the age of internet where you can find everything within a click.
-Most of the people follow internet and scan whatever information they want from there.
+In the age of the internet where you can find everything within a click, most of the people follow the internet and scan whatever information they want from there.
 So, same was the case with me.
-For reading comprehension we get one, two page long passages are there.
+For reading comprehension, we get one or two page long passages.
 I used to get bored reading them, so what happened was I developed a reading habit.
 I used to read editorial and books that helped in vocabulary also.
 You don't have to focus specifically on vocabulary and grammar practice.
-But you have to keep in mind that you start reading at your level like don't go reading Stephen King the very first time start with something simpler and then increase your level step by step.
+But you have to keep in mind that you start reading at your level, like don't go reading Stephen King the very first time start with something simpler and then increase your level step by step.